With tougher rules, China wants fewer, but better, electric car makers

 These include intellectual property rights; research and development; sales and after-sales support plans; trial production of at least 15 cars; and more.
 Separately, new safety rules for NEVs, such as battery testing, will make life tougher for weaker firms.

-The National Development and Reform Commission (NDRC), which approves the licenses, could not be reached for comment.
+The National Development and Reform Commission (NDRC), which approves the licences, could not be reached for comment.
 The Ministry of Industry and Information Technology did not respond to requests for comment.

 Some of the leading tech and start-up companies, including those backed by Tencent and Foxconn, are holding off from applying, saying they are either still some way from actually making cars or expect the rules to change.